bentlema/puppet-tutorial-pe/tutorial/01c-Provision-Training-Containers.md

 Mac or Windows in the **share/software/docker** folder.

 ```
-     cd docker
+     [puppet-training/share/software]$ cd docker
-     ls -l
+     [puppet-training/share/software/docker]$ ls -l

+     total 426328
+     -rw-r--r--  1 bentlema  staff  115214630 Aug 20 16:08 Docker.dmg
+     -rw-r--r--  1 bentlema  staff  103059456 Aug 20 16:09 InstallDocker.msi
+     -rwxr-xr-x  1 bentlema  staff        305 Aug 19 12:07 download-docker.sh

 ```

 Open up a new Finder window (on Mac) or an Explorer window (on Windows) and navigate to the **share/software/docker** directory, and...

-* On Mac OS X, double-click the Docker.dmg, and then double-click the installer
+* On Mac OS X, double-click the **Docker.dmg**, and then double-click the installer
-* On Windows double-click the .msi file to launch the installer
+* On Windows double-click the **InstallDocker.msi** file to launch the installer
-* If you're running Linux, Docker runs natively, so you just need to install the docker-engine package.
+* If you're running Linux, Docker runs natively, so you just need to install the **docker-engine** package.
   See:  <https://docs.docker.com/engine/installation/linux/>

 ### Some Docker Basics ###

+Here are some of the Docker commands you will be using.

 ```
      docker help     # see help page
      docker ps       # see running containers
      docker ps -a    # See all containers
      docker images   # show local docker images
      docker rmi      # remove an image
      docker run      # create and run a container
+     docker exec     # run a command within an already running container
      docker stop     # stop a container
      docker rm       # remove a stopped container
+     docker network  # create/destroy/list Docker networks
 ```

+We will learn about these as we go along...

 ### Creating A Private Docker Network ###